Pingo Doce

-Since 2008, the chain uses its current logo, repositioned itself in the market, merged the Feira Nova supermarkets and hypermarkets into the Pingo Doce brand and has done aggressive marketing and advertising campaigns in order to maintain its position.
+Since 2008, the chain has used its current logo, repositioned itself in the market, merged the Feira Nova supermarkets and hypermarkets into the Pingo Doce brand and has done aggressive marketing and advertising campaigns in order to maintain its position.
 The Jerónimo Martins Group began establishing local businesses in Colombia in March 2013 through Ara.
 From 2008 to 2010, Pingo Doce took over the Feira Nova brand.
 In 2021, Pingo Doce popularized the slogan "Quem trouxe, quem trouxe?
 Foi o Pingo Doce!"
 (Who brought [it]?
 Who brought [it]?
 It was Pingo Doce!) with a catchy Christmas jingle.

 In April 2025, Pingo Doce launched what it described as the first restaurant in Portugal to implement AI-powered self-checkout terminals.
 Located in the Comida Fresca unit at Alegro Sintra shopping center, the system recognizes food items directly on customers’ trays using advanced image recognition.
 The technology was developed by the French startup Retail Robotics Solutions, which specializes in computer vision for foodservice automation.
 According to Pingo Doce, the AI solution aims to reduce wait times and improve the overall customer experience.